open-tale/open-tale.github.io/_docs/01-introduction.md

 # 1. Introduction

 Open Tale is not a game per se... it's a system to build stories with.
-What this means is that, for instance, the GM and the players are free to compose their own atmosphere.
+What this means is that the GM and the players are free to compose their own atmosphere.
 For instance: when players are creating their characters, they can go in as much detail as they like, be it in terms of personality of physical appearance.
 However, this website focuses as much as possible on the system itself, leaving the rest for your imagination.

 Although Open Tale focuses on providing a fair system with interesting mathematical unfoldings, there must be a strong commitment to simplicity,